Status: co-affected by wild poliovirus type 1 (WPV1) and circulating vaccine-derived poliovirus type 1 and 2 (cVDPV1, cVDPV2)

 Polio this week in Mozambique

-- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-The number of cases in 2022 remains four.
+- No cVDPV1 case was reported this week.
+The number of 2023 cases remains four.

 Following confirmation of WPV1 in May 2022, the Government of Mozambique declared this outbreak to be a national public health emergency.
 The country is co-infected with WPV1 and cVDPV2.